 Barrett Business Services, Inc. ("BBSI", the "Company", "our" or "we"), a Maryland corporation, is engaged in providing both staffing and professional employer organization ("PEO") services to a diversified group of customers through a network of branch offices throughout California, Oregon, Washington, Idaho, Arizona, Utah, Colorado, Maryland, Delaware and North Carolina.
-Approximately 69%, 67% and 65%, respectively, of our revenue during 2010, 2009 and 2008 were attributable to our California and Oregon operations.
+Approximately 75%, 69% and 67%, respectively, of our revenue during 2011, 2010 and 2009 were attributable to our California and Oregon operations.

 The Company operates a wholly owned captive insurance company, Associated Insurance Company for Excess ("AICE").
 AICE is a fully licensed captive insurance company holding a certificate of authority from the Arizona Department of Insurance.
 The purpose of AICE is twofold: (1) to provide access to more competitive and cost effective insurance markets and (2) to provide additional flexibility in cost effective risk management.
-The captive handles only workers' compensation claims occurring on or after January 1, 2007.
+The captive handles the Company's workers' compensation claims occurring on or after January 1, 2007.
 AICE also provides general liability insurance coverage for BBSI on an as requested basis by third parties such as landlords and other vendors.